 The audit found that the BOE took efforts to ensure that Brooklyn voters inappropriately purged from voter rolls for the April 2016 Primary Election were restored in time for the November 2016 General Election.
 However, the audit found that the BOE failed to ensure that the poll sites operated effectively and efficiently and in accordance with applicable law, rules and guidelines, which ultimately could have impacted the ability of individuals to vote.
 Auditors visited a total of 156 sites (out of as many as 1,205 sites operated by the BOE throughout the City) during three elections between June 28, 2016 and November 8, 2016 and identified one or more deficiencies at 141 (90 percent) of those sites.
-Among the deficiencies found were problems with the assistance provided to voters, including those who require language interpreters and those with disabilities; problems with the information provided to voters; and problems with the quality and amount of training the BOE provides for Election Day workers.
+Among the deficiencies found were problems with the assistance provided to voters, including those who require language interpreters and those with disabilities; problems with the information provided to voters; and problems with the accessibility of the poll sites themselves for disabled voters.
+The audit also found issues with the quality and amount of training the BOE provides for Election Day workers.